oliverrknox/gatekeeper/README.md

 - **Environment Variables**
     - `JWT_SECRET_BASE64`: A 256 byte key encoded in Base 64.
 Used to generate JWT tokens.
-    - `PSQL_USERNAME`: The username of a PostgreSQL user for this microservice.
+  - `DB_USER`: The username of a database user for this microservice.
-    - `PSQL_PASSWORD`: The password of a PostgreSQL user for this microservice.
+  - `DB_PASSWORD`: The password of a database user for this microservice.

 ## Usage